ranjeev75/dev-test-generalist/README.md

 Assuming that all authentication and security has been handled by another layer in the application I would like API endpoints that models bikes (see Sample Bike Schema)
 - I would like to be able to see all bikes (GET the entire collection)
-- I would like to see an individual bike (GET an item)
+- I would like to see an individual bike (GET an item) given its `bikeId`
-- I would like to delete an individual bike (DELETE from collection)
 - I would like to add a new bike (POST to collection)
-- I would like the interface to the API to be restful
+- I would like the interface to the API to be RESTful
-- I would like to interact with the API using CURL or postman
+- I would like to interact with the API using [curl](https://curl.haxx.se/) or [postman](https://www.getpostman.com/)
+- I am not concerned DELETE and PUT at this time

 #### Sample Bike schema
 To give you an idea of the documents (records) of what's in the Mongo `bike` collection in the `test` db.
 This is a sample schema for bikes, you can add/modify fields as you see fit: